 - a. erecting structures; - b. grading; - c. filling; - d. dredging; - e. channelizing; - f. modifying land or hydrology for surface water management purposes; - g. cutting, pruning, limbing or topping, clearing, planting, introducing, relocating or removing vegetation, however, selective cutting may be permitted for firewood; - h. applying herbicides or pesticides or any hazardous or toxic substance; - i. discharging pollutants excepting stormwater; - j. paving, construction, application of gravel; - k. storing of equipment, household supplies, play equipment, or compost; - 1. engaging in any other activity that adversely impacts the existing vegetation, hydrology, wildlife, wildlife habitat, or other open space resources. - 6.
 Notwithstanding the provisions of Section 5 trees posing a hazard to structures or major roads may be removed.
 Any trees removed must be replaced. - 7.
-If an area of the Property becomes or has become infested with noxious weeds, the Owner may be required to submit a control and enhancement plan to the King County Rural and Regional Services Section or its successor in order to remove such weeds.
-If an area of the Property becomes or has become invaded by non-native species, the Owner may be required to submit, or may voluntarily submit, an enhancement plan to the King County Rural and Regional Services Section or its successor, in order to replace such species with native species or other appropriate vegetation. - 8.
-There shall be no motorized vehicle driving or parking allowed on the open space.
-Property, except for the purpose of forestry and in areas of the Property being used as forest stewardship land. - 9.
+If an area of the Property becomes or has become infested with noxious weeds, the Owner may be required to submit a control and enhancement plan to the AFI Unit or its successor in order to remove such weeds.
+If an area of the Property becomes or has become invaded by non-native species, the Owner may be required to submit, or may voluntarily submit, an enhancement plan to the AFI Unit or its successor, in order to replace such species with native species or other appropriate vegetation. - 8.
+There shall be no motorized vehicle driving or parking allowed on the open space Property. - 9.
 Grazing of livestock is prohibited on the open space Property. - 10.
+Public access shall be permitted upon any area of the open space Property that is designated for public access. - 11.
 An owner of property enrolled in the program may be required to submit a monitoring report on an annual or less frequent basis as requested by program staff.
 This report must include a brief description of how the property still qualifies for each awarded resource category.
 It must also include photographs from established points on the property and any observations by the owner.
 The owner must submit this report to the department by email or by other mutually agreed upon method.
-An environmental consultant need not prepare this report. - 11.
-Enrollment in PBRS does not exempt the Owner from obtaining any required permit or approval for activity or use on the Property.
+An environmental consultant need not prepare this report.

+12. Enrollment in PBRS does not exempt the Owner from obtaining any required permit or approval for activity or use on the Property.